-Bodyweight Squats with a Band are a great warm-up exercise that combines the benefit of a bodyweight squat with added glute activation by utilizing a resistance band.
+Bodyweight Squats with a Band is a great warm-up exercise that combines the benefit of a bodyweight squat with added glute activation by utilizing a resistance band.
 It’s one of my favorite movements to include in a Back Squat, or even Olympic lift, warm-up.

 In this step-by-step guide, I’m going to teach you how to do bodyweight squats with a resistance band, show you what muscles they work and give you a few alternatives in case you need them.